matloff/TidyverseSkeptic/README.md

 Nevertheless, I believe that **RStudio took a wrong turn when it decided to promote the Tidyverse** for beginning learners who have no prior coding background.
-Tidy makes it more difficult for noncoders to learn R, and leaves them less able to productively.
+Tidy makes it more difficult for noncoders to learn R, and leaves them less able to use it productively.
+As someone who is passionate about teaching and a longtime R enthusiast, this is quite troubling.
+Hence the document you are now reading.

 # Teachability overview